kimutai-codes/blog/posts/looking-at-the-pursuit-of-sexual-purity-from-a-different-angle.md

 The speaker has more resources on sexual purity and you can check [his website](https://www.penstrokes.co.ke/author/ernest/) out.You will really be blessed✨

-My biggest takeaway from this talk was emotional healing.Brothers and sisters I can tell you for sure this is what the Lord is communicating to me.Prior to this talk, I did not know such wounds exist and almost every fellowship I've gone to this month has touched on it.
+My biggest takeaway from this talk was that our wounds can cause many problems in our lives even without our knowledge.Brothers and sisters I can tell you for sure this is what the Lord is communicating to me.Prior to this talk, I did not know such wounds exist and almost every fellowship I've gone to this month has touched on it.I'll be posting on the same soon too and I do hope that you start searching yourself for wounds too

 I want to thank [Deliverance Church Umoja](https://dcumoja.org/) for organizing such events as **the plus one experience**.hey are really beneficial to the youth.This was the first part of this discussion and the second will be held in the same place, **Deliverance Church Umoja Gangundo rd campus** on **5th Dec** from 3 PM.Pastor T will be the speaker.Purpose to attend.Itakujenga mbaya